t-rappos/auction-system/README.md

 Basic overview of structure and functionality

 # 2. Development Plan
-## Phase 1:
-Research into what development workflow is needed
+## Phase 1: Research development workflow
 The following are features of the intended development workflow

 ### Setup and Design